Mrs. Tweedy: It's a pie machine, you idiot. Chickens go in; pies come out.

-In Little Nemo, the titular character asks quite the stupid question upon being told that he will be the official playmate to Princess Camille
+- In Little Nemo: Adventures in Slumberland, the titular character asks quite the stupid question upon being told that he will be the official playmate to Princess Camille:

-While the overall premise of Bill Engvall's recurring "Here's Your Sign" routine is that stupid people should wear signs advertising the fact, his experiences in encountering people who qualify often take this form.
+- While the overall premise of Bill Engvall's recurring "Here's Your Sign" routine is that stupid people should be issued signs advertising the fact to wear around their necks, his experiences in encountering people who qualify often take this form.
 For example:

 Random Guy: (points to a buck's head mounted on Bill's wall) "Ya' shoot that deer?"

 Bill: *beat* "Aw, no — he tried to run through the wall and got stuck.
 Here's your sign."